RVAGameJams/learn2love/README.md

 This is a resource for building a programming foundation from scratch.
 It teaches basic computer science and software building skills along the way, but more importantly, teaches you how to teach yourself and find out how to go about solving a problem or building a solution.
 Tools come and go, so the goal is to teach things of value with less focus on the programming language or other tools you may be using to build what you want.
+I have been programming since 2007, focusing on teaching myself best practices.
+Along the way I have found a lot of good and bad tutorials on the right and wrong way to build things and I want to help others avoid getting stuck like I did.

 ## Who is this for?